 Locally MWiB supports meetings for women around the Circuit and provides joint activities, such as Retreat Days, fund-raising events and services.

 Members also take part in District Projects.
 For the Mission Aviation project the Circuit contributed £600.
-MWiB in the South East District has been supporting "4 Aurora", named after a six year old girl who died from a brain tumour.
-With the help of Brain Tumour Research, it has been raising funds for research into this devastating affliction.
+When, with the help of Brain Tumour Research, MWiB in the South East District supported "4 Aurora", named after a six year old girl who died from a brain tumour, it raised funds for research into this devastating affliction.